Date: August 4-8, 2025

 Human and pathogen evolution.
 The Sikora group works at the intersection of ancient genomics, population genetics and paleoepidemiology and investigates the evolutionary history of humans and our associated pathogens. website

-he research in my research group is focused on developing and applying statistical and computational methods to genomic data to solve problems in both population and medical genetics.
+The research in my research group is focused on developing and applying statistical and computational methods to genomic data to solve problems in both population and medical genetics.
 Within population genetics we are mainly interested in trying to gain insights into how the human species has evolved and how the world was peopled.
 Within medical genetics we are mainly interested in identifying genetic variants that play role in a number of different diseases and traits, such as type 2 diabetes. website

 We are interested in using population and quantitative genetics to understand past evolutionary processes, with a particular focus on human evolution and ancient DNA.
 Our projects include developing tests to detect patterns of ancient selection, creating methods to integrate functional and population genomic data, and inferring demographic parameters using present-day and archaic human genomes. website

 You should bring a laptop to the course.
 We will log into a remote server from the laptop so any laptop will do regardless of operating system.
-Course material

 The lecture will be based on a large amount of reading material (articles/notes) that should be read in advance - you can find them here once they are finalized (you will get an email with password).
 The slides used during the lectures will be made available right before the lectures.